St Paul's Catholic College: History

-The college first opened on 9 September 1963 as a modern secondary school serving the Mid-Sussex area.
-It was originally situated in the nearby town of Haywards Heath, but relocated to its current site at the northwestern edge of Burgess Hill in September 2004.
-St Pauls Catholic College in Burgess Hill took place in 2013–2014 to mark 50 years since the school opened.
+The College first opened on 9 September 1963 as a modern secondary school serving the Mid-Sussex area.
+It was originally situated in the nearby town of Haywards Heath but relocated to its current site at the northwestern edge of Burgess Hill in September 2004.

-In April 2013 the college was appointed as a National Teaching School and National Support School by the Department for Education.
+In April 2013, the College was appointed as a National Teaching School and National Support School by the Department for Education.

-The school had 1,850 students in 2014.
+The school had around 1,850 students in 2014.

 Previously a voluntary aided school administered by West Sussex County Council, in January 2022 St Paul's Catholic College converted to academy status.
-It is now sponsored by the Bosco Catholic Education Trust, and continues to be under the jurisdiction of the Roman Catholic Diocese of Arundel and Brighton.
+It is now sponsored by the Bosco Catholic Education Trust and continues to be under the jurisdiction of the Roman Catholic Diocese of Arundel and Brighton.

-Organization
+Organisation

-The college accepts children from the age of eleven through to eighteen.
-There are six houses: Athens, Corinth, Valletta, Damascus, Lystra and Rome.
+The college accepts children from the age of eleven through eighteen.
+There are six houses in the school: Athens, Corinth, Valletta, Damascus, Lystra, and Rome.

 The school has expanded the role of e-learning in the classroom, as well as being a fair-trade school, encouraging student support for both local and international good causes.

 Accolades

-Results in GCSE and A-level and the college has been named consistently within the highest performing secondary schools nationally.
-There is a strong belief that education should be about developing the "whole person" by looking to develop student confidence, happiness, faith and academic success.
+Results in GCSE, A-levels, and the college has been named consistently within the highest performing secondary schools nationally.

-St Paul's was graded as 'outstanding' by Ofsted in 2007, 2008, and 2011.
-It was also graded as 'outstanding' in the Catholic School (Section 48) inspection by the diocese which evaluates the quality of Catholic education and the spiritual life of the school most recently in 2019.
+St Paul's was graded as 'outstanding' by Ofsted in 2007, 2008, and 2011, 2019 and 2023.
+In 2019, it was graded as 'outstanding' in the Catholic School (Section 48) inspection by the diocese which evaluates the quality of Catholic education and the spiritual life of the school.